ganelson/inweb/guide/Chapter 4/InwebClassic Notation.md

 notation.
 The first thing to notice is that there are `@` marker signs scattered at various line-beginnings throughout, which divide the web into paragraphs: when using `MarkdownCode`, Inweb deduces paragraph boundaries, but here we write them explicitly.

-To start with, though, another concept not found in `MarkdownCode`: "limbo".
+Similarly, the dividing point between commentary and code is written explicitly with `=` markers.
+Otherwise, though, the two notations are mostly the same, as we'll see.

+The fact that paragraphs begin at `@` markers open up a possibility not found in `MarkdownCode`: there can be lines at the start of a section in "limbo".
 This term, coined by Knuth, refers to any chunk of material found before the first `@` marker, and therefore not in any paragraph at all:

 	Counting Sort.

 	An implementation of the 1954 sort algorithm.

+	@ The first para has just begun, and...

-This contains a titling line — which, note, needs to end in a full stop — and then an (optional) description of the purpose of the program.
+This limbo contains a titling line — which, note, needs to end in a full stop — and then an (optional) description of the purpose of the program.
 Unlike `MarkdownCode`, this notation doesn't allow titling lines to be elaborated with author names, version numbers and such. (`InwebClassic` was really a notation devised for larger webs which have contents pages, where that can be spelled out fully.)

-Here's the first paragraph.
+Here's the actual first paragraph.
 The `@` followed by at least one character of white space marks the opening.
 All the verbiage from "This algorithm" through to "is returned" is commentary.